Wixonic/File-Lister/README.md

 ### `ignore`

-A comma-separated (without space) list of paths that Will be ignored.
+A comma-separated (without space) list of paths that will be ignored.

 ## Example Workflow